David MacMillan: Education and early life

-MacMillan was born in Bellshill in North Lanarkshire, Scotland, in 1968 and grew up in nearby New Stevenston.
+MacMillan was born in Bellshill, North Lanarkshire, Scotland, in 1968 and grew up in nearby New Stevenston.
+His father was a steelworker, while his grandfather was a miner.
 He attended the local state-funded schools, New Stevenston Primary and Bellshill Academy, and credited his Scottish education and Scottish upbringing for his success.

 He received his undergraduate degree in chemistry at the University of Glasgow, where he worked with Ernie Colvin.

 In 1990, he left the UK to begin his doctoral studies under the direction of Professor Larry Overman at the University of California, Irvine.
 During this time, he focused on the development of new reaction methodology directed toward the stereocontrolled formation of bicyclic tetrahydrofurans.
 MacMillan's graduate studies culminated in the total synthesis of 7-(−)-deacetoxyalcyonin acetate, a eunicellin diterpenoid isolated from the soft coral Eunicella stricta.
 He earned his Ph.D. in 1996.

 Career and research

-Upon receiving his Ph.D., MacMillan accepted a position with Professor David Evans at Harvard University.
+Upon receiving his Ph.D., MacMillan accepted a postdoctoral position with Professor David Evans at Harvard University.
 His postdoctoral studies centered on enantioselective catalysis, in particular, the design and development of Sn(II)-derived bisoxazoline complexes (Sn(II)box).

 MacMillan began his independent research career as a member of the chemistry faculty at the University of California, Berkeley in July 1998.
 He joined the department of chemistry at Caltech in June 2000, where his group's research interests centered on new approaches to enantioselective catalysis.
 In 2004, he was appointed as the Earle C. Anthony Professor of Chemistry.
 He became the James S. McDonnell Distinguished University Professor at Princeton University in September 2006.

 He is considered to be one of the founders of organocatalysis.
 In 2000, MacMillan designed small organic molecules that can provide or accept electrons and therefore efficiently catalyse reactions.
 He developed catalysts that can drive asymmetric catalysis, in which a reaction produces more of the left-handed version of a molecule than the right-handed one (chirality), or vice versa.
 MacMillan's research group has made many advances in the field of asymmetric organocatalysis, and they have applied these new methods to the synthesis of a range of complex natural products.
 He developed chiral imidazolidinone catalysts.
 MacMillan catalysts are used in various asymmetric syntheses.
 Examples include Diels-Alder reactions, 1,3-dipolar cycloadditions, Friedel-Crafts alkylations or Michael additions.

 MacMillan has also extensively developed photoredox catalysis for use in organic synthesis.

 Between 2010 and 2014, MacMillan was the founding editor-in-chief of the journal Chemical Science, the flagship general chemistry journal published by the Royal Society of Chemistry.

-As of March 2024, MacMillan has an h-index of 110 according to Google Scholar and of 100 according to Scopus.
+As of March 2024, MacMillan has an h-index of 125 according to Google Scholar and of 115 according to Scopus.